-380a.
+380b.
 Art, War, and Social Change

 (1)

 Can the arts serve as a vehicle for social change?
 In this course we look at one specific arena to consider this question: the issue of war.
-How is war envisioned and re-envisioned by art and artists?
+How is war envisioned and re- envisioned by art and artists?
 How do artists make statements about the meaning of war and the quest for peace?
 Can artists frame our views about the consequences and costs of war?
 How are wars remembered, and with what significance?
 Specifically, we look at four wars and their social and artistic interpretations, wrought through memory and metaphor.
-These are: The Vietnam War, its photography and its famous memorial; World War I and the desolation of the novels and poetry that portrayed it; World War 11 and reflections on Hiroshima; and the Spanish Civil War through Picasso's famous anti- war painting Guernica, the recollections of Ernest Hemingway, the memories of the Abraham Lincoln Brigade, and the photography of Robert Capa.
+These are: The Vietnam War, its photography and its famous memorial; World War I and the desolation of the novels and poetry that portrayed it; World War 11 and reflections on Hiroshima; and the Spanish Civil War through Picasso's famous anti-war painting Guernica, the recollections of Ernest Hemingway, the memories of the Abraham Lincoln Brigade, and the photography of Robert Capa.
 By looking at both the Sociology of Art and Sociology of War we consider where the crucial intersections lie.
 Ms. Miringoff.

+381a.
+Race and Popular Culture

+This seminar explores the way in which the categories of race, ethnicity, and nation are mutually constitutive with an emphasis on understanding how different social institutions and practices produce meanings about race and racial identities.
+Through an examination of knowledge production as well as symbolic and expressive practices, we focus on the ways in which contemporary scholars connect cultural texts to social and historical institutions.
+Appreciating the relationship between cultural texts and institutional frameworks, we unravel the complex ways in which the cultural practices of different social groups reinforce or challenge social relationships and structures.
+Finally, this seminar considers how contemporary manifestations of globalization impact and transform the linkages between race and culture as institutional and intellectual constructs.
+Mr. Alamo.

 385a.
 Women, Culture, and Development

-(1)

-(Same as Women's Studies 385a) This course examines the ongoing debates within development studies about how integration into the global economy is experienced by women around the world.
+(Same as Women's Studies 385a and Latin American Latino/a Studies 385a) This course examines the ongoing debates within development studies about how integration into the global economy is experienced by women around the world.
 Drawing on gender studies, cultural studies, and global political economy, we explore the multiple ways in which women struggle to secure well-being, challenge injustice, and live meaningful lives.
 Ms. Carruyo.

+(1)388b.
+Schooling in America: Preparing Citizens or

+Producing Worker

-388a.
-Schooling in America: Preparing Citizens or Producing Worker (1) (Same as Education 388a) We consider the role that education plays in US society in relationship to the political economy at different historical periods.
+(Same as Education 388b) We consider the role that education plays in US society in relationship to the political economy at different historical periods.
 In Part I, we examine democratic views of schooling (i.e. schooling functions to prepare citizens for participation in a diverse society) and technical views of schooling (i.e. schools prepare students to participate in the capitalist economy), as well as critiques and limitations of each view.
 In Part II, we examine current school reform efforts, such as modifications of school structure, curriculum and instruction, and the move to privatize schooling.
 In Part III, we discuss the future of education in our increasingly global capitalist society.
 Ms. Rueda.

 Prerequisite: Sociology 151.

 399a or b.
-Senior Independent Work

-(1⁄2 or 1)

-Individual project of reading or research.
+Senior Independent Work $(\frac{1}{2} \text{ or } 1)$ Individual project of reading or research.
 May be elected during the college year or during the summer.
 The department.
 Special permission.
 Unscheduled.